Archive for March 2010

 So, only 28% of the ideas I write about are interesting.
 The main reason for is my inability to filter out all the dross.
 These “false positives” – which are all the ideas that I identify as interesting but are actually not – are represented by the term in the denominator.
 Since there are way more bad ideas than good ones floating around (pretty much everywhere!), the chance of false positives is significant.

-So, there’s my excuse: it isn’t my fault really.
+So, there you go: it isn’t my fault really. 🙂

 I should point out that the percentage of interesting ideas written up will be small whenever the false positive term is significant compared to the numerator.
 In this sense the result is insensitive to the values of the probabilities that I’ve used.